troeger/fuzzed/README.md

 vagrant up

-If you prefer to develop on your native machine without any virtualization, it needs Python, PIP and Ansible.
+If you prefer to develop on your native machine without any virtualization, it needs Python, PIP and Ansible  (version 1.6 or higher is required).
 Then run:

 ansible-playbook -i ansible/dev_machine ansible/site.yml